silverstripe-terraformers/keys-for-cache/README.md

 Neither option is great, but it is something that must be solved.

-Assuming we find our solution, we still end up needing one cache key per block; if our page contains many blocks, then we have many cache keys that we need to calculate in order to have an accurate cache key for a single page.

 ## How we aim to solve these difficulties

 **In short:**